Medicines From Fungi: Penicillin, Lovastatin, and Cyclosporine

 Lovastatin is made by a mold called Aspergillus terreus.
 The fungus can be found around the world, but it usually inhabits tropical areas.
 It's a decomposer that normally lives in soil.
 It can also appear in other habitats, such as stored grains, dried fruit and spices, air conditioners, and dust.
 Like Penicillium, it produces conidiophores that bear conidia.

-Two important forms of cholesterol are LDL cholesterol and HDL cholesterol.
-The cholesterol molecules in these two substances are actually the same.
-In LDL cholesterol low density lipoproteins are attached to the cholesterol while in HDL cholesterol high density lipoproteins are joined to the cholesterol.
+LDL cholesterol and HDL cholesterol are important substances in the body.
+The cholesterol molecules in the substances are identical, but the lipoproteins surrounding them are different.
+In LDL cholesterol, low density lipoproteins are attached to the cholesterol.
+In the HDL form of the substance, high density lipoproteins surround the cholesterol.

-LDL cholesterol is known as the bad cholesterol, even though it plays an essential role in the body.
+LDL cholesterol is known as the "bad" cholesterol, even though it plays an essential role in the body.
 It travels away from the liver, where it's made, in order to provide cells with the essential cholesterol molecules that they need for their cell membrane.
 If too much LDL cholesterol is present in the blood, cholesterol may be deposited in the lining of arteries, joining with other substances to form a material called plaque.
-The plaque increases the risk of a heart attack, a stroke and peripheral artery disease.
-HDL cholesterol is known as the good cholesterol because it removes cholesterol from the arteries and takes it to the liver to be broken down.
+The plaque increases the risk of a heart attack, a stroke, and peripheral artery disease.
+HDL cholesterol (the "good" kind) transports cholesterol from the arteries to the liver to be broken down.

-The best medications for solving a cholesterol problem lower LDL cholesterol and either don't affect HDL cholesterol or, like lovastatin, actually cause it to increase.
-(There is some debate about the consistency and size of this increase.)
+The best medications for solving a cholesterol problem lower the LDL form of the substance and either don't affect HDL cholesterol or, like lovastatin, actually cause it to increase.
+(In the case of lovastatin, there is some debate about the consistency and size of the increase.)
 Lovastatin blocks a liver enzyme called HMG-CoA reductase that is needed in the production of cholesterol.
-This reduces the amount of cholesterol in the blood.
+This reduces the amount of the chemical in the blood.

 The oyster mushroom is another fungus that makes lovastatin.
 The scientific name of the mushroom is Pleurotus ostreatus.
 It's a popular food item and is available in many supermarkets.
 The mushroom is widely cultivated but also grows in the wild.
 It's usually white to light brown in color.
 Its stalk is often strongly curved to one side.